Lecture Notes in Cosmology

 \section{Bayesian analysis using type Ia supernovae data}

-We discuss here how we can use type Ia supernovae in order to infer cosmological information.
-We do not address important issues such as the calibration of the light curves, how the distance moduli are calculated and the treatment of the systematic errors.
-Moreover, some knowledge of statistics and Bayesian analysis is required.
-The latter can be helped by e.g. \cite{Trotta:2017wnx}.
+In this section, it is shown how we can use type Ia supernovae to infer cosmological information.
+We do not address important issues such as the calibration of the light curves, how the distance moduli are calculated, and the treatment of the systematic errors.
+Some knowledge of statistics and Bayesian analysis is required.
+The latter can be helped by, e.g., \cite{Trotta:2017wnx}.

-First of all, the measured quantities of interest are \textit{fluxes}, which for historical reasons are given in a logarithmic scale called \textbf{apparent magnitude} $m$, defined as follows:

-where $F$ is the observed flux and $F_0$ is some reference flux for which $m = 0$.
-One should take into account that observations are made via filters which select a certain portion of the emitted spectrum.
-Therefore, the measured apparent magnitude $m$ depends on the filter which has been used.
-Moreover, one should also correct $m$ by the effect of interstellar absorption in such a way that its value really depends only on how far the source is and not on the matter existing along the line of sight.

-We do not take into account these important issues here and simply suppose to be given with the \textbf{bolometric magnitude}, i.e. the magnitude corresponding to the emission in the whole spectrum.
-The \textbf{absolute magnitude} is the hypothetical apparent magnitude of an object as if it were at a distance of 10 pc.
-Since $F \propto 1/d_{\rm L}^2$, using Eq.~\eqref{apparentmagnitude} the absolute magnitude can be written as: The \textbf{distance modulus} is defined as: